clic-ub/DETESTS-Dis/README.md

 ## 9. Baselines

+The `baselines` folder contains baselines for the test set and validation set (created in the `Examples` notebook).

 You may reproduce the classical baselines (non-informative, random classifier, TFIDF + SVC, Fast Text + SVC) for tasks 1 and 2 with hard labels by running:

-- `py baselines.py` (for the test set)
+- `py baselines.py -folder baselines/test` (for the test set)

-- `py baselines.py -train data/train_val.csv -test data/validation.csv -folder baselines/validation` (for the validation set, after creating it with the `Examples` notebook)
+- `py baselines.py -train data/train_val.csv -test data/validation.csv -folder baselines/validation` (for the validation set)

 The baselines using BETO (Cañete et al. 2020) for both tasks with hard and soft labels can be re-created with `beto_baselines.ipynb`.